ManiRajan1/Project_repositories/README.md

 This is basically like creating a minimal, scriptable CAN simulation testbench using only open-source tools and no licensing restrictions.

 The code repository of interest can be viewed by [Docker based HIL testing](https://github.com/ManiRajan1/Project_repositories/tree/Docker_based_HIL_testing)

+*_Note : For ease of implementing this proof of concept (PoC), Docker containers are run in privileged mode.
+This allows direct access to the host's networking stack and kernel modules, enabling setup and communication over the virtual CAN interface (vcan0), which is managed by the Linux kernel_*